Q: Who can apply to MCHS?

 Q: Can my child participate in sports at Middle College High School?

-GPA of at least 3.0 to play a sport.
-Any student whose GPA falls below 2.8, will be put on academic probation and will no longer be eligible to play.
+A: MCHS does not have an athletics program.
+However, students may participate in a school sport at their resident high school within the district if they receive prior written approval from the MCHS principal.
+We require our students to maintain a GPA of at least 3.0 to play a sport.
+Any student whose GPA falls below 2.8 will be put on academic probation and will no longer be eligible to play.

 Q: Are there any dances or social events?